-As at 30 September 2017, the Board of Directors are set out in the table below.
+As at 30 September 2018, the Board of Directors are set out in the table below.

-Akis Bağımsız Denetim ve SMMM A.Ş.

-Board of Directors

-Chairman of the Board of Directors Murat Alsan

-Vice Chairman of the Board of Directors Hatice Nesrin Tuncer

-Member of the Board of Directors Orhan Akova
+Board of Directors Chairman of the Board of Directors Murat Alsan Vice Chairman of the Board of Directors Hatice Nesrin Tuncer Member of the Board of Directors Orhan Akova

 The constitution of the Board is as determined by the Board of Directors.
+Members of the Board are selected by partners maximum for three years.
 The Board meets from time to time to undertake certain statutory duties for KPMG (including approving the annual accounts and the transparency report).
-The Board met 20 times in the year to 30 September 2017.
+The Board met 26 times in the year to 30 September 2018.